Lexington Realty Trust (LXP) Just Got Our Attention

 Evercore ISI gave a rating of “In-line” to LXP, setting the target price at $11.50 in the report published on June 08th of the previous year.

-After a stumble in the market that brought LXP to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.53% of loss for the given period.
+After a stumble in the market that brought LXP to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.20% of gains for the given period.

 Stock Fundamentals for LXP